This box contains instructions on how to use the website to the right.

 How many Empirical studies are there on the topic of eyewitness identification in the PsycINFO database?

-Locate this article, "Double-blind photo lineups using actual eyewitnesses: An experimental test of a sequential versus simultaneous lineup procedure."
+Scroll down and locate this article, "Double-blind photo lineups using actual eyewitnesses: An experimental test of a sequential versus simultaneous lineup procedure."

 Open the abstract of the article by clicking on the article title.